fastrgv/WorldCupSokerban/README.md

 * Added "sokerban.bat" for Windows users.

-**ver 3.5.3 -- 10jun20**
-* Improved coding to read WAV file while "protected".
-* Added onscreen feedback message when saving setpoint.

-**ver 3.5.2 -- 4apr20**
-* Improved linux sound system with no latency:  an Ada WAV-player using an Ada binding to the ALSA sound library.

-**ver 3.5.1 -- 14mar20**
-* Fixed broken Windows executables;
-* Linux build now uses Ada tasking to reduce kick sound latency.

-**ver 3.5.0 -- 20jan20**
-* Significantly improved linux portability;

-**ver 3.4.0 -- 03jan20**
-* Converted to GLFW3;
-* Improved compile scripts;

-**ver 3.3.0 -- 27nov19**
-* Repaired a library problem with GNU/Linux build that limited portability.

 ## See complete revision history at end of file.

-## WorldCupSokerban
+## WorldCupSokerban Description
-This is a soccer-themed, 3D sokoban puzzle game that includes 2 external solvers and 1 embedded solver.
+This is a soccer-themed, 3D sokoban puzzle game that includes 3 external solvers and 2 embedded solvers.

 It has undo (u) and restart (r) functions.
 Comes with many puzzle files, each typically having dozens of "levels".
 The next (n) and previous (p) keys move between levels.
 The (Lshft) and (Rshft) keys move between the different puzzle files (there are currently 60).
 The (z) key creates a setpoint (reZero) so that subsequent restarts restore that setpoint.

 To move the "pusher" use the arrow keys, ijkl keys, or wasd keys.
 The objective is to kick all the red and blue balls into the goal nets.
 Notice that these strange soccer balls roll in two perpendicular directions only!

 The (=)-key or the (.)-key triggers an embedded solver that helps you when you get stuck.
-You can single-step to a final solution, or to just part way toward the solution.
+You can single-step to a final solution, or to just part way toward the solution, in order to give you a hint.
+This feature is essential to learning to solve on your own.

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.
 MacBooks can simulate these actions, as noted below.

 Works on Macs running OSX and PCs running Windows or GNU/Linux.
-New Linux binary now runs on many linux distros!

 --------------------------